How to transfer with international records

 - Check to see if your school is recognized by your country's Ministry of Education (or other appropriate government agency) or a U.S. regional accrediting agency.
 The school must be officially recognized in order for us to accept any credit.
 You must report all post-secondary institutions, coursework, and grades whether transferable or not.

 - Transferable courses must be from a university level academic degree program comparable to a U.S. Associate's or Bachelor's degree.
 Terminal vocational or technical programs are often not transferable to UC Davis, even if taken at recognized institutions.

 - Determine if your subjects are similar to any subjects offered at UC Davis using descriptions in the UC Davis General Catalog.
 We will only consider transfer credit for subjects that are similar to those offered in the UC system.

-- If you cannot find a comparable course at UC Davis, then look in the catalogs of the other UC campuses.
+- If you cannot find a comparable course at UC Davis, look in the catalogs of other UC campuses.
 A course may also be transferable if it is offered somewhere in the UC system.

 Transferable Secondary School Credit

 Transfer credit is considered for students who have taken the JCQ (Joint Council for Qualifications) affiliated GCE/A-Levels, Singapore-Cambridge GCE A-Levels, or Hong Kong Advanced Level Examinations, and earned letter grades of C or higher.
 UC Davis does not award transfer credit for any benchmark exams validating the completion of upper secondary education.
 If you completed JCQ affiliated GCE/ A-Levels, Singapore-Cambridge GCE A-Levels, or the HKALE, you must report your scores in your application.